groboclown/petronia/The_Great_V3.md

 Petronia Version 3 is a rewrite to attempt to support multiple operating systems.
 We'll start with Windows 10 and Linux X-based UI.

-This will build on some of the lessons learned.
+This will build on some of the lessons learned from the previous versions.

 # Goals